If a flight is covered by the Regulation, you, as a passenger, have rights in the following instances: Denied boarding, cancellation and delay.

 If the airline doesn’t want to convert your voucher you can contact the authority from the country the flight was to depart from.

-If the airline does not respond to your inquiry within six weeks, you can file a complaint to the Danish Transport, Construction and Housing Authority.
-Please note that the Danish Transport, Construction and Housing Authority can only deal with complaints if the cancelled flight was scheduled to depart:
+If the airline does not respond to your inquiry within six weeks, you can file a complaint to the Danish Civil Aviation and Railway Authority.
+Please note that the Danish Civil Aviation and Railway Authority can only deal with complaints if the cancelled flight was scheduled to depart:

 As a result of the corona crisis and the many cancelled flights, airlines are currently receiving many inquiries, and many airlines have been forced to lay-off their staff.
 Therefore, it may take longer than under normal circumstances for the airline to respond to your inquiry.
 We recommend that you arm yourself with patience.